Safari World: Marine Park

 Marine Park is the main park where various animal displays from all over the world are showcased.
 The main attractions of Safari World are located in Marine Park.
-Seven shows take place daily at different times, Dolphin show, Spy War show, Orangutan boxing show, Bird Show, Cowboy stunt show, Elephant show and Sea lion show.
-Other attractions at the Marine Park included Jungle cruise and Safari terrace, where visitors could feed hundreds of giraffes with bananas and leaves.
-The Marine Park has a walk-thru aviary called Mini world where visitors could feed hundreds of free flying sun conures on their hands.
+Seven shows take place daily at different times, Dolphin show, Spy War show - including Cylon, Orangutan boxing show, Bird Show, Cowboy stunt show, Elephant show and Sea lion show.
+Other attractions at the Marine Park includes the Jungle cruise and Safari terrace, where visitors could feed hundreds of giraffes with bananas and leaves.
+The Marine Park has a walk-through aviary called Mini world where visitors could feed hundreds of free-flying sun conures on their hands.
 Mini World also has an aviary for Caribbean flamingoes, Wood duck and mandarin duck.
 Mini world aviary is the star attraction at Marine Park.
 Another aviary called Hornbill jungle with Great Indian hornbill, Wreathed hornbill, Oriental pied hornbill, Rhinoceros hornbill, Nicobar pigeon, Pied imperial pigeon and White-crowned hornbill is also there.
 There is another Macaw aviary with huge flocks of scarlet macaw, hyacinth macaw, Red-and-green macaw and Blue-and-yellow macaw.
 There are enclosures for marsupials like Red kangaroos, Agile wallaby and Bennett's wallaby, as well as for Australian birds like Emu and Southern cassowary.

-Another exhibit called Tiger kingdom has enclosures for Bengal tiger, White tiger and Siberian tiger.
-Near the giraffe terrace are exhibits for Ring tailed lemur, Black-and-white ruffed lemur and manatees.
-Besides mammals there are over 100 aviaries for small birds for avifauna spread throughout the park.
+Another exhibit, Tiger kingdom has enclosures for Bengal tigers, white tigers and Siberian tigers.
+Near the giraffe terrace are exhibits for ring-tailed lemurs, black-and-white ruffed lemurs and manatees.
+Besides mammals, there are over 100 aviaries housing small birds throughout the park.